-In the case of CDQ communities, the representative entity holding the ROFR is the local CDQ group.
+In the case of Community Development Quota (CDQ) communities, the representative entity holding the ROFR is the local CDQ group.
 In all other communities, the ROFR is held by an entity designated by the community.
-The ROFR is established by a contract between the community entity and the PQS holder.
-Under the contract, the ROFR applies to any sale of PQS and sales of IPQ, if more than 20 percent of the PQS holder's community-based IPQ in the fishery were processed outside the community by another company in 3 of the preceding 5 years.
-As currently formulated, to exercise the ROFR, the community entity must accept all terms and conditions of the underlying agreement.
+The ROFR is established by a contract between the community entity and the POS holder.
+Under the contract, the ROFR applies to 1) any sale of PQS, and 2) sales of IPQ, if more than 20 percent of the PQS holder's community-based IPQ in the fishery were processed outside the community by another company in 3 of the preceding 5 years.
+As currently formulated, to exercise the ROFR, the community entity must accept all terms and conditions of the underlying agreement of the sale of POS or IPQ subject to ROFR.

 Any intra-company transfers, within a region, are exempt from the ROFR.
 To qualify for this exemption, the IPQ must be used by the same company.
-In addition, transfers of PQS for use in their home community are exempt from the ROFR.
-To meet this exemption requirement, the purchaser must agree to use at least 80 percent of the annual IPQ in the community in 2 of the following 5 years and grant a ROFR on the received PQS to the community's representative.
-The ROFR provisions implemented in 2005 identified two circumstances under which the ROFR will lapse.
-First, if a company uses its IPQ outside of the home community for three consecutive years, the ROFR on the underlying PQS (and derivative IPQ) lapses.
+10 In addition, a transfer of PQS subject to ROFR is exempt from the ROFR if the resulting IPQ would be used in the community holding the ROFR.
+To meet this exemption requirement, the purchaser must agree to use at least 80 percent of the annual IPO in the community in 2 of the following 5 years and grant a ROFR on the received PQS to the community's representative.
+The current ROFR provisions implemented in 2005 identified two circumstances under which the ROFR will lapse.
+First, if a company uses it's IPO subject to ROFR outside of the ROFR community for three consecutive years, the ROFR on the underlying PQS (and derivative IPQ) lapses.
 Second, if a community entity chooses not to exercise the ROFR on the transfer of PQS, the ROFR also lapses.
 In February 2013, the Council took action to modify the lapse provisions from the ROFR program.
-The Council recommended removing the requirement that ROFR lapses if a company uses IPQ outside of the home community for three consecutive years.
-The Council also recommended that if a community entity chooses not to exercise ROFR on the transfer of PQS, the new PQS holder may identify the ROFR holder for that PQS.
-The PQS can either name the original ROFR holder or the new eligible ROFR holder for the community in which the PQS will be used.
+The Council recommended removing the first lapse provision that ROFR lapses if a company uses IPQ outside of the home community for three consecutive years.
+The Council also recommended revising the second lapse provision to specify that if a community entity chooses not to exercise ROFR on the transfer of POS, the new POS holder may identify the ROFR holder for that POS.
+The POS holder can either name the original ROFR holder or the new eligible ROFR holder for the community in which the PQS will be used.